-eFriend has come about as an immediate response to the COVID-19 situation in Australia.
-It is a virtual platform to provide peer support and connection to people if they’re feeling down, lonely, stressed, isolated or worried.
+eFriend came about as an immediate response to the COVID-19 situation in Australia.
+It is a free virtual platform to provide peer support and connection to people if they’re feeling down, lonely, stressed, isolated or worried.

 An eFriend Peer is a ‘Peer Support Worker’ – which is someone employed on the basis of their personal lived experience of mental illness, suicidality and recovery (consumer peer worker), or their experience of supporting family or friends with mental illness (carer peer worker).
 This lived experience is an essential qualification for their job, in addition to other skills and experience required for the Peer role, including training in Trauma-Informed Care, Suicide Awareness and Prevention, and Safe Storytelling.